19hours/sg-statutes/Acts/Parks and Trees Act.md

 (b) that the person has failed to comply with any condition imposed under subsection (4)(b).

-(6) In determining whether to grant an approval to cut a tree or plant within a heritage road green buffer, the Commissioner may have regard to the following matters:
+(6) In determining whether to grant an approval under this section, the Commissioner may have regard to the following matters:

 (a) the visibility and contribution of the tree or plant in the surrounding landscape or streetscape;